makuc/a-novels/README.md

 # ANovels

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.
+Appplication UI for ANovels.
+Written for Angular 9-rc3.

+## Prepare dir

+After cloning the repository run `./make install` in PowerShell to install all dependencies.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `./make serve` in PowerShell for a dev server, then navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### SSL Certificate

 Since Angular CLI configuration is set to run development server over HTTPS, a proper certificate must be installed on the local machine.

-On Windows, this is done by running the following commands in BASH console:
+On Windows, this is done by running the following commands in BASH console (Git Console):

 ```bash
 cd node_modules/webpack-dev-server/ssl